Liability, legislation and general information about Council Tax

 - I’m a Freeman of the Land and am not liable.

-- Being a Freeman of the Land does not mean someone can choose which laws they adhere to and which to ignore.
+- Considering yourself to be a Freeman of the Land does not mean you can choose which laws you adhere to and which you ignore.

 - Please state if you are a company or a corporation.